sktedro/flappy_bird_ai/README.md

   './build/wgen 3 100 0' will take first 100 lines of ../data/weights002_o and
   for each line generate 100*(3^2) weight sets in ../data/weights003_i

+./build/sort [path to file]
+  - AI Output sorter - sorts weight sets based on score that was achieved using that set